January 30, 2010

 There's good news for us, boys.
 David Edge is back with us again, with more history, and a few more pictures.
 Now where else will you get to read about Captain Edge, his work in building a railway on Quarantine Island, his return to India to join the North Western Railway, and his subsequent posting as Chief Engineer on the Kalka Simla Railway ?
-If you have missed reading David's first post on this website, read it here, or scroll down skipping over just one post below.
+If you have missed reading David's first post on this website, scroll down skipping over just one post below.
 And now to resume David's narrative about his grandfather, William Edge:

 .